jostylr/literate-programming/lp.md

 ## How to write a literate program

 Use markdown.
-Each heading is a new heading block (hblock) and can be referenced by using _"title".
+Each heading is a new heading block (hblock) and can be referenced by using `_"title"`.
 This substitution has more features, documented below.

 Within each hBlock, one can write free form markdown explanatory text, directives, code lines, or initiate a new code block (cblock).

-* hblock is initiated by number signs at the beginnning of a line. seText style works too.
+* hblock is initiated by number signs at the beginning of a line. seText style works too.
 See [markdown syntax](#http://daringfireball.net/projects/markdown/syntax).
 * Directive is initiated by a markdown link syntax with "dir:..." as part of the title.
 * A new cblock is initiated with a non-directive link at the beginning of a line.
 * cblock lines are recognized by 4 spaces (not tabs).